 Submitting an outdated resume, applying to the wrong job, forgetting which jobs you applied to, and being caught off-guard when you do get a call, are just a few faux pas that can hurt your job prospects.
 To avoid this, it’s important to get organized before you start applying.
 In the end, this will help you stay focused on the main task at hand—to land a position that aligns with your values and overall career goals.

-Update your resume: Setting aside an hour to bring your resume up-to-date is not only a great way to ease into the job search process, but also identify the types of roles you’d want to apply to.
+Setting aside an hour to bring your resume up-to-date is not only a great way to ease into the job search process, but also identify the types of roles you’d want to apply to.
 In today’s candidate-driven market, there can be an overwhelming number of open jobs—making it easy to become distracted by positions that ultimately aren’t the right fit for you.
 Ensuring your resume is current before you start searching allows you to keep your goals top of mind.
 Whether this involves developing a new skill or gaining experience in a different industry, this refreshed resume can help determine how to organize your job search.
 Read also: 5 Resume Tips And Tricks To Get You Hired.

-Keep a master list: To be as organized as possible, create a spreadsheet that contains a row for each job you apply for.
-It should be as detailed as possible, including columns for: the date you applied; the company; the contact; the position for which you applied; how you applied; if, when, and with whom you interviewed; when you should next follow up or what your next steps are; and the current status of the application.
 It may also be helpful to create separate tabs for open, pending, and closed applications.
-Microsoft Excel or Google Sheets are wonderful tools for this because they make it easy to move rows around and reorganize them depending on the type of information you are looking for.
+Microsoft Excel or Google Sheets are wonderful tools for this because they make it easy to move rows around and reorganize them based on the information you are looking for.
 For instance, you can sort your list by company to ensure you don’t accidentally apply for the same position twice.